wyattscarpenter/carpogram/README.md

 ## Introduction, definitions, and general notes.

 Carpogram is an enumeration of elements that can be used to represent text in an information system such as a computer.
-This this generally known as a "character set" — although, unlike a mathematical set, the order is quite important.
-(TODO: continue explaining how it also has encodings, and all other notes about its ideas about text.)
+This is what's generally known as a "character set" — although, unlike a mathematical set, the order is quite important.
+That order is what we use to encode the elements in a computer!
+The encoding of Carpogram into bytes is detailed in [encoding.md](encoding.md).

+TODO: explain here or elsewhere its ideas about text.

+As I'm writing this document it is in UTF-8, not Carpogram.
+It is also in markdown, a markup format that produces rich text.

 ## motivation